 Day 2 Explore Bend (and the surrounding areas)

 Bend?
 I’m suggesting you take a full day to explore a place called Bend?
 Which, if you are like me you have probably never heard of this particular location in Oregon, so you are probably thinking I have lost my mind.
 I promise you I haven’t!

-This city and the surrounding areas (all within a 1 hour drive) are filled with things to do that will fill up your day of exploring and probably leave you wishing you had more time!
-For a detailed list of all the things you can do in Bend, check out this post from 2016.
+This city and the surrounding areas (all within a 1-hour drive) are filled with things to do that will fill up your day of exploring and probably leave you wishing you had more time!
+For a detailed list of all the things you can do in Bend, check out this post.

 Day 3 Bend to Crater Lake

 The drive from Bend to Crater Lake should be just under 2 hours and is around 102.4 miles long.
 Depending on how much you were able to do on Day 2, you might choose to do a little more exploring in Bend before starting on the road to Crater Lake.
 If you do, just make sure you give yourself plenty of time to explore and enjoy all that Crater Lake has to offer.

 Day 4 Crater Lake to Newport